ceifa/blip-addons/README.md

 ## How to install

-While this extension is not published in the Chrom
+While this extension is not published in the Chrome App Store, you need to install it manually:

 1. Clone this project